trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 9 May 2021.
+4.0.2
+ * Added a `lines_per_cell` parameter to the table UI.
+ * Bug fix: template preprocessor runs broke if a student had an apostrophe or space within their first or last names.
+ * Bug fix in 4.0.0: Ace editor hung in a render loop when displaying template parameter field.
+ * Bug fix: PHP errors were generated if the template parameters were bad, e.g. if a template parameter preprocessor run failed.
+ * Bug fix: the sample answer for multilanguage questions was not being correctly displayed in a quiz review.

 ### 2 March 2021.
 4.0.0
  * Add template parameter preprocessing capability that allows uses of languages other than Twig for generating the JSON template parameter set.